canavan-a/broom/README.md

   To   string `json:"to"`
   From string `json:"from"`

-  Amount float `json:"amount"`
+  Amount int64 `json:"amount"`
 }
 ```

-The order of the data is very important for consist
+The order of the data is very important for consistent signature.
+We use the order as below with no spaces:

+`nonce` `to` `from` `amount`

+This data is signed by the private key and added to the signature value.

+## Blocks

+To serialize we use the order as below with no spaces:

+`height` `nonce` `previousHash` `transactions`

+The transactions are serialized after the rest of the data, the order is the string alphabetical order.